Read on for an epic New Zealand road trip itinerary for a bucket list journey of a lifetime!

 Click here to check out a Google Map of the South Island road trip itinerary.

 Ferry Crossing from Wellington to Picton

 Park up on the ferry and get ready to enjoy some spectacular views as you come toward Picton through the Marlborough Sounds on your crossing to the South Island of New Zealand.

-This is, of course, weather dependant.
+This is, of course, weather-dependent.
 I’ve done this crossing twice, once in the winter and once in the summer.

 The former was a crossing of wind and rain and not much else.
 Check out this map of the South Island to provide some frame of reference for your trip and add to your itinerary beyond our recommendations below.

 Picton to the Abel Tasman National Park

 This section of our New Zealand south island road trip is littered with a number of awesome stop-off points.